Hackingariseofficial/Hunter/readme.txt

-Hunter is a person search for people in the usa mead in bash
+Hunter is a person search for people in the usa made in bash

 How to use hunter